chanioxaris/devops-docker-mooc/Part1.md

 The Dockerfile is located [here](Part1/1.13/Dockerfile)

 Our Dockerfile is based on `ruby:2.6.0` as the project requires.
-We also need to change the permissions of the `tmp` directory for the `apt-get` to be able to update and then install `node.js`.
+We also need to change the permissions of the `tmp` directory for the `apt-get`, to be able to update and then install `node.js`.

-Build a new image from our Dockerfile.
+Build a new image from the Dockerfile.

 `$ docker build -t ex_1.14 .`

-Create a new container from `ex_1.14` image in detached mode and publish `3000` port on host machine.
+Create a new container from `ex_1.14` image in detached mode and publish `3000` port.

 `$ docker run -d -p 3000:3000 ex_1.14`